| Title: | Diversity Metrics Calculations for Rasterized Data |

 Either a success message or an error.

-A list with binary maps of species for the reference and future climate scenarios, species traits, and a rooted phylogenetic tree for the species.
+A list with binary maps of species for the reference and future climate scenarios, species traits, a rooted phylogenetic tree for the species.
 The species names across these objects must match!
+It also includes a polygon of the CCAF, and the protected areas of the CCAF.

 Mota, F. M. M. et al. 2022.
 Climate change is expected to restructure forest frugivorous bird communities in a biodiversity hot-point within the Atlantic Forest. - Diversity and Distributions 28: 2886–2897.